 </xliff>

-Once we’ve translated all content from newly created XLIFF files, we should merge everything back into the app.
+Once we’ve translated all localization messages, we should merge everything back into the app.
 In this example, we use an ahead-of-time (AOT) compilation that converts Angular HTML and TypeScript code into efficient JavaScript code.
 As of Angular 9, AOT is the default option for both development and production builds.
-To build a separate distributable copy of the app for each locale, we will need to update the project configuration.
+To build a separate distributable copy of the app for each locale, we need to update the project configuration accordingly.

-project option, we are defining the locales of the project.
-In other words, we are specifying the locale of messages in the source code (sourceLocale
+project option, we define the locales of the project.
+In other words, we specify the source code's locale (sourceLocale

-) and other locales that we created by translating the initial XLIFF file (locales
+) and the additional locales created by translating the initial XLIFF file (locales

 ).
-The rest of the configuration belongs to the build and serve phases, which will help us to run the localized app.
+The rest of the configuration pertains to the build and serve phases, which will help run the localized app.

 The angular.json